Summer and Traditional Chinese Medicine

 In TCM, every season has an element associated with it.
 Fire is the element of summer.

-This includes many other connections to Summer, the fire element and Chinese medicine:
+Associations with the fire element and Chinese medicine:

 *The color red